TetraFaal/Big-Scale-Analytics-2021-Tesla/README.md

 - Improve the UI

 ## Data 📊
+The data used for this project comes from two different sources.
+The first data set was created by our team based on relevant literary sources.
+The second, larger than the first, was imposed on us by our teachers.
+Each dataset contains two columns, the first one contains the sentences to be analysed and the second one represents the label of each sentence (A1, A2, B1, B2, C1, C2).

+## First data set

 In order to create our dataset, we had to find specific ressources that are a reference in the labeling of french language.
 We have used several sources such as grammar exercises, french language learning websites and sources provided by teachers.
 After collecting **1224 sentences**, we objectively assessed their levels under different selection criteria like words, verbs, cognats, grammar and expressions difficulties.

 ### Number of sentences per level :